GiGaSoftwareDevelopment/ng-patterns/libs/packages/slick-carousel/README.md

-# packages-slick-carousel
+# @ngpat/slick-carousel

-This library was generated with [Nx](https://nx.dev).

-## Running unit tests

-Run `nx test packages-slick-carousel` to execute the unit tests.
+This is a migration of [https://github.com/kenwheeler/slick](https://github.com/kenwheeler/slick) to native Angular